Holidays to South Africa – Travel Guide, Holiday Planning Tips and Travel Information

 Mbombala is the capital of the province Mpumalanga in the northeast of the country and has about 24,000 inhabitants.
 The city is the trading center of the surrounding fruit-growing region Mpumalanga, where citrus fruits and nuts make up the majority of trading goods.
 The “Lowveld National Botanical Garden” in the west of the city, one of the most beautiful botanical gardens in South Africa, is of particular interest.
 The city is situated on the Crocodile River, with a crocodile farm on its banks.

 The city is the capital of the South African province KwaZulu-Natal and has about 230,000 inhabitants.
 It is also known as the “city of flowers”, as magnificent bougainvilleas adorn the streets and squares in summer.
 The “Garden Show” takes place here annually in September.
 The best-preserved Victorian and Edwardian architecture in the world can be admired in Pietermaritzburg.
 The historic city center has a lot to offer.
 The “Natal Museum” shows exhibitions on scientific and cultural topics.
 The “Voortrekker Museum” and the “Macrorie House” inform about the history of the 19th century, and the gallery “The Tatham” is one of the best galleries in Pietermaritzburg.
 In addition to Picasso and Matisse, contemporary African artists are also exhibited here.
-So, it has become one of the most visited places of south africa holidays travelers.
+So, it has become one of the most visited places of holidays to South Africa travelers.

 Polokwane is the capital of the province Limpopo in northern South Africa.
 The German name of the city is “Pietersburg” and it has 45,000 inhabitants.
 One of the most noteworthy sights is the “Civic Square”: a square designed with gardens and water facilities, featuring a music pavilion from the 1920s.
 The “Art Museum” houses a collection of paintings by various African artists.
 The “Hugh Exton Collection” offers a photo exhibition on the history of the city.

 South Africa is a land that offers something for every interest.
 The metropolises Johannesburg, Cape Town and Tshwane are attractive for people who like the big city life with it’s shopping opportunities and night life.
-Nature lovers of south africa holidays tour can explore the many national parks and diverse wild and plant life.
+Nature lovers of South Africa tour can explore the many national parks and diverse wild and plant life.
 Athletes find their paradise at the south cape where the beaches invite to water sports.
 Besides that, Rugby and Soccer are national sports in South Africa that can be practiced or observed everywhere.
 Cultural lovers find many galleries, theaters and museums.
 The big cities here are not always the first point of interest.
 You also find attractive points of interest in less popular cities.

 South Africa is a land of ethnic diversity, which is also mirrored in it’s cuisine.
 There is no national dish and there is no national typical cuisine.
-But it offers a huge range of known dishes of the world.
-South Africa holidays travelers taste Chinese, Indian, European, American and African food everywhere in restaurants of the country.
+But it offers a huge range of known dishes of the world. holidays to South Africa travelers taste Chinese, Indian, European, American and African food everywhere in restaurants of the country.
 Traditional African dishes in the past were made on a three-legged pot over an open fire.
 Carrots, Potatoes, Roots and Corn were made to a kind of stew.
 You still find this traditional cooking in traditional restaurants.
 Also of central importance for the African cuisine are meat dishes of all kinds that are made over an open charcoal barbecue.
 Furthermore, South Africa develops to a large wine producer.
 Some of the best wine goods of the world are around the Kap area.

 You have a large amount of climatic zones in South Africa.
 The general climate is rather dry and sunny.
 Rainfall decreases from South East to Northwest, while the temperature rises.
 Because of the size of the country and because of many height factors, the climate between the different parts of the country varies greatly: At the west coast the climate is cool and dry.
 On the east coast there is a moist and warm climate.
 Given that South Africa is located on the south hemisphere the seasons are opposed to the European seasons.
 In Winter (July to August) you can find snow in Johannesburg.
 It is very cold there at nights and the temperatures rise up to 23 °C, in the summer up to 30°C. In the region around Ronstadt rules a cool climate with drizzle in the winter.
 From November to march it is very warm to hot and dry.
 In the northern coast area and along the east coast the air moisture is very high, but there still is a cooling wind.
 The temperatures there are through the whole year between 25 and 35 °C.

 The simplest and quickest way to South Africa is via Plane.
 The most important airports of the country are in Kapstadt, Durban and Tambo.
-The most flights that start from Europe are night flights which can last from 8-10 hours.
+The most flights to South Africa that start from Europe are night flights which can last from 8-10 hours.
 At the airport are “Porters” available which help with the luggage.
 One must pay attention to only choose an official Porter.
 These can be identified through their orange uniform and they wear the seal of the “Airports Company of South Africa” (ACSA).
 Inside the country there is a deep flight connection network.
 Every large airport will be flown too from large companies at least once per day.